Info for Journalists

 Some additional tips on reporting science can also be found here.

-The AusSMC's Collaborative Journalism Program, funded by a META Public Interest Journalism grant from the Walkley Foundation, matches newsrooms with a range of experts from around the country who have deep expertise in the topic being explored.
+Over recent years, this program has matched newsrooms with a range of experts from around the country who have deep expertise in the topic being explored.
 If you and your newsroom are struggling to get your head around an ongoing issue, this program may be able to help.
 The program was awarded the Australian Science Communicators Inspiring Project in Science Communication Award in 2024.
 Contact us for more information.

 Thanks to support from the International Science Council’s Regional Focal Point for Asia and the Pacific, The AusSMC has been able to continue expanding our work into the Pacific.
 We now have a continuing stream of science stories relevant to the Pacific on Scimex as well as Pacific experts and journalists registered with the platform.
 We are also working to develop and deliver a programme of workshops and resources specifically for Pacific Island scholars and journalists to increase science media capability in the region.